lagom/lagom-gameon-maven-archetype/src/main/resources/archetype-resources/README.md

     ```

     - You will be prompted for the email address and password.
 Enter these as provided to you.
     - You will also be prompted to select an account.
-Enter "1".
+Enter "2" to choose account ID 1e892c355e0ba37560f028df670c2719.

 2. Initialize the Bluemix Container Service plugin:
     ```